What is a home appraisal? Everything you need to know

 However, a home appraisal that comes in lower than expected could spell trouble for the sale.
 If this happens, look over the appraisal report closely to check for errors that could account for the unexpected valuation.
-Your real estate agent may want to suggest different or overlooked comps, too.

-If your sales contract has an appraisal contingency, and the appraised value is lower than the amount you’ve agreed to pay, you may decide to back out of the deal and get your earnest money deposit refunded.
+If your sales contract has an appraisal contingency, and the appraised value is lower than the amount you’ve agreed to pay, you can decide to back out of the deal and get your earnest money deposit refunded.

 Home appraisal vs. inspection

 In simplest terms, a home appraisal determines the value of a home, while a home inspection determines the condition of a home.

 There is some overlap between a home appraisal and a home inspection.
 Like a home inspector, an appraiser does look at the condition of the home, but not to the extent an inspector does.
 For instance, an inspector might use special equipment to test things that are behind the walls, such as pipes and electrical wiring, whereas a home appraiser is looking for visible hazards and defects, such as rotted wood, exposed wires or cracks in the ceiling.
 In addition, since the lender orders the appraisal, the appraiser will look at whatever is on the lender’s checklist.